Future of uncompleted Habitat House is unclear - Farmville

 Concerning next steps for the Birdhouse Build project, Johnson said the organization is still looking at where to go from here.

 “We continue to evaluate options and next steps.”
-Johnson said
+Johnson said.

 Habitat said they could not comment on specifics for an applicant or homeowner due to privacy considerations.
 The organization also said they could not provide further comment when asked for an interview request.